Fits all applications

 Noé Viovy (Fluigent – R&D software developer)

-In this webinar, I will share my facility experience on how to build spatial omics platforms.
+In this webinar, I will share my facility’s experience in building spatial omics platforms.

 First, I will provide an overview and comparison of microscopy-based methods for spatial omics.
 Then, I will present details and resources on how to build such a platform.